fernandoconesa/RoboND-Perception-Project-Resolution-/writeup.md

 In order to improve the results it could be possible to increase the numbers of samples taken in the capture_features.py script, or trying a different configuration of the cluster extraction.

+The code is provided in the Files folder, within Scripts.
+I found several problems in the project.
+For instance the necesity of limiting the vision area in the Y axis, in order to remove a little part of the boxes that were identified by the camera as objects.
+Another one was the execution of the code for the pick and place part.
+For some reason, sometimes, after the recognition of several objects, it started that part of the code, so I commented it out and the output files where correctly exported.